By Maldives specialist Vicki

 Well-being on Cocoa Island

-If you’re embarking on your honeymoon straight after the wedding (or just want to recover from the flight), you can make use of Cocoa Island’s extensive well-being line-up.
-Como Shambala, the resort’s worldwide spa brand, offers a series of ‘wellness paths’ that combine massages, facials, yoga and luxurious baths to rejuvenate, de-stress and relax you.
+If you’re embarking on your honeymoon straight after the wedding (or just want to recover from the flight), you can make use of Cocoa Island’s extensive well-being lineup.
+Como Shambhala, the resort’s worldwide spa brand, offers a series of ‘wellness paths’ that combine massages, facials, yoga and luxurious baths to rejuvenate, de-stress and relax you.

 Conrad Maldives Rangali Island: as good as it gets